WiMoVE-OSS/docs/docs/setup/index.md

 You need:

 - At least one Access Point running OpenWrt 22.03 or later
-- One Ubuntu Server 22.10 or later machine to be used as a Route Reflector
+- One Ubuntu Server 22.10 or later machine to be used as a route reflector
-- One Ubuntu Server 22.10 or later machine to be used as a Gateway
+- One Ubuntu Server 22.10 or later machine to be used as a gateway

 !!! info

-    The Route Reflector and Gateway can be combined into one machine.
+    The route reflector and gateway can be combined into one machine.
 See the Ansible deployment guide for details.

 ## Installation Methods